NETWAYS/gitlab-training/day2/01_Workflows/02_Centralized.md

 ****

+* Change into `$HOME/training`
-* Reset the local history by 2 commits (or where you've edited README.md last)
+* Reset the local history by 2 commits with `git reset --hard HEAD~2`
 * Update and commit README.md
-* Fetch the changes
+* Fetch the remote repository and use `git diff origin/master` to compare the changes
-* Rebase the master branch against remote `origin/master`
+* Rebase the master branch against the remote master branch with `git rebase origin/master`
-* Resolve possible merge conflicts
+* Resolve possible merge conflicts, add them and continue with `git rebase --continue`
 * Push your rebased history

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Proposed Solution